 Some people struggle to grasp how an artist can design a house and question why they would want to.
-I am the type of artist who has always had a keen interest in form, proportion, materials and colour so it doesn't seem out of the ordinary for me to cross disciplines.
+I am the type of artist who has always had a keen interest in form, proportion, materials and colour so it doesn't seem out of the ordinary to me.

 Painting on the other hand is without constraints or collaborators, which for me makes it infinitely more difficult.
 Unlike the computer where designs can be saved, duplicated and altered, there is no safety net with painting.
 Creating a personal, visual language takes commitment, determination and a lot of courage.
-Everyone is a critic after all, and as an artist, you need a thick skin.
+Everyone is a critic after all - as an artist you need to develop a thick skin.

 06 Aug 2015

 I grew up loving art.
 I went to six primary schools in seven years.
 Something I learnt along the way was that drawing defined who I was.
 Drawing breaks down barriers when you’re always the new kid.
-With great relief I went to one high school.
+With great relief, I went to one high school.
 Applecross High is a public school with an art program.
-We were a tight knit group of art nerds who went to school on Saturdays for five whole years just to do art!
-The success of this program lies in the fact that the tutors are practicing artists.
+We were a tight-knit group of art nerds who went to school on Saturdays for five whole years just to do art!
+The success of this program lies in the fact that the tutors are practising artists.